ImaniAN/SkillsWorks/README.md

 - How/where to download your program
 - Any modifications needed to be made to files/folders

-Once you've created a project and installed dependencies with `npm install` (or `pnpm install` or `yarn`), start a development server:
+Once you've created a project and installed dependencies with `npm install` (or `yarn`), start a development server:

 ```bash
 npm run dev